2004

 Which of these two events in question are better?
 Simple answer, Neither.

 These are two separate events, two separate organizations, two separate promoters.
 NEITHER should be slammed and neither should be made out to look better than the other.
-From what I have been told, Brian Crenshaw (R) has done a great job with the WKA Nationals event over the years.
+From what I have been told, Brian Crenshaw has done a great job with the WKA Nationals event over the years.
 Simply put, BOTH are providing opportunities for fighters.
-Because of this, it is not our job or Craig Smith's (L) job or Brian Crenshaw's job to FORCE you to go to one over the other.
+Because of this, it is not our job or Craig Smith's job or Brian Crenshaw's job to FORCE you to go to one over the other.
 YOU as a fighter and trainer shall choose which you desire and we "DO" support your choice at taking the opportunity to fight on either event so there should be NO BICKERING about this issue.

 7: OPPORTUNITIES